 The response of the overturning reflects the hydrographic changes.
-Changes in overturning strength and geometry are very small from piTOPO to piTOPO brine piORB to piORB-brine (Fig. 13).
-In both LGM ref brine and LGM 149 brineLGMref-brine and LGM149-brine, the lighter AABW induces a weakening of the AABW cell and the NADW cell deepens and strengthens.
-In LGM-149-brineLGM149-brine, the effect is strongest with a deepening of the NADW cell of 600 m and an increase in overturning strength of 2.5 Sv.
-These results confirm that the contribution of the very salty coastal water to the formation of AABW is key to the shoaling of the NADW cell in LGM-149-LGMref and LGM149 in MPI-ESM.
+Changes in overturning strength and geometry are very small from piORB to piORB-brine (Fig. 13).
+In both LGMref-brine and LGM149-brine, the lighter AABW induces a weakening of the AABW cell and the NADW cell deepens and strengthens.
+In LGM149-brine, the effect is strongest with a deepening of the NADW cell of 600 m and an increase in overturning strength of 2.5 Sv.
+These results confirm that the contribution of the very salty coastal water to the formation of AABW is key to the shoaling of the NADW cell in LGMref and LGM149 in MPI-ESM.

-20 7 Discussion
+7 Discussion

 Previous studies have identified both the Southern Ocean and the North Atlantic as the origin of the salinity increase and expansion of AABW and the subsequent shoaling of the NADW cell.
 A comparison of the water mass formation rates of NADW and AABW in present-day and glacial simulations of CCSM3 suggested that the shoaling of the NADW cell in the glacial simulation was caused by changes in the Southern Ocean haline density flux and not by changes in the North Atlantic density flux (Shin et al., 2003).
 The changes in the Southern Ocean haline density flux were attributed to the expansion of Antarctic sea ice and brine release (see also Ferrari et al., 2014).
-Simulations with a regional ocean model coupled to an ice-shelf-cavity model, on the other hand, suggested that the cooling of NADW is the driver of the salinity increase of AABW (Miller et al., 2012; Adkins, 2013).
+Simulations with a regional ocean model coupled to an iceshelf-cavity model, on the other hand, suggested that the cooling of NADW is the driver of the salinity increase of AABW (Miller et al., 2012; Adkins, 2013).
 Colder NADW would decrease the basal melting of the Antarctic ice sheet and thus increase the salinity of AABW.
-Miller et al. (2012) stated that the effect of increased brine release due to ocean cooling was negligible as and cooled the water column directly at the open boundaries of the model domain.
+Miller et al. (2012) stated that the effect of increased brine release due to ocean cooling was negligible as it was compensated by decreased evaporation.
+It is, however, questionable whether the surface density flux in their experiments was representative for glacial conditions, because they used present-day forcing for the ocean model in all their experiments and cooled the water column directly at the open boundaries of the model domain.
 The changes of the haline density flux might therefore be underestimated in their experiments.
 Because MPI-ESM does not account for basal ice-sheet melt, the reduced basal ice-sheet melting cannot be the driver in our simulations.
-Our sensitivity experiments confirm that changes in the haline density flux of the Southern Ocean are the main driver of the salinity increase of AABW and that brine release is a key factor
+Our sensitivity experiments confirm that changes in the haline density flux of the Southern Ocean are the main driver of the salinity increase of AABW and that brine release is a key factor for the shoaling of the NADW cell.